 The Company has a workers' compensation insurance policy for its employees with a \$250,000 per occurrence deductible and \$3,000,000 annual aggregate.
 This policy was purchased in November 2012.
 During the period of November 2006 through November 2012 the Company maintained a workers compensation policy with a zero deductible.
 Between November 1999 and November 2006, the Company had a workers' compensation insurance policy with a deductible of \$350,000 per claim, and an annual aggregate of \$6,200,000.
 Liabilities for the Company's retained risk related to the coverage are determined by an actuary and are included in accrued liabilities and other long-term liabilities in the consolidated financial statements depending on the estimated payment period.
-At December 31, 2013 and 2012, the estimated workers' compensation insurance liability was approximately \$2,634,000 and \$1,552,000, respectively.
+At December 31, 2014 and 2013, the estimated workers' compensation insurance liability was approximately \$3,211,000 and \$2,634,000, respectively.

-The Company has deposited \$61,000 and \$359,000 in U.S. government treasury notes for the retained risk associated with workers' compensation insurance liability for the years ended December 31, 2013 and 2012, respectively.
-In addition, the Company has \$1,699,000 and \$505,000 in deposits for the benefit of the workers' compensation insurance carrier at December 31, 2013 and 2012, respectively.
+The Company has on deposit \$61,000 in U.S. government treasury notes for the retained risk associated with workers' compensation insurance liability for each of the years ended December 31, 2014 and 2013.
+In addition, the Company has \$2,041,000 and \$1,699,000 in deposits for the benefit of the workers' compensation insurance carrier at December 31, 2014 and 2013, respectively.
 All deposited amounts are included in investments in the consolidated balance sheets.